Coaching as an Important School Improvement Initiative

 Marian Grant will be known to many in NSW education, following an extensive career in education as a Teacher, Principal and Director.
 Now Senior Consultant with Growth Coaching International, Marian is an accredited leadership coach and facilitator.
 She’s passionate about the capacity coaching has to bring about improved teacher practice, school leadership and management and enriching students’ learning.

-In this interview, we ask Marian about how she believes schools, and teachers in particular, can benefit from coaching skills – and she also shares her insights from the recent coaching in education conference.
+In this interview, we ask Marian about how she believes schools, and teachers in particular, can benefit from coaching skills.

 Marian, your background is as a Principal and Director.
 We know you have a keen interest in teacher professional development – how does coaching fit in with that?

 As Principal, I would often wonder if sending people to professional learning programs was the best use of our resources.
 While I had no doubt staff that were enriched, even enthused by the experience, there was often no discernable evidence that the learning had produced improvement in outcomes or sustained improved teacher practice.
 It was not because staff were unwilling to consider and adopt new learning, on the contrary, staff were professional and open to new ideas.
 However, in the competing priorities of school life, good intentions got overwhelmed.
 The same lack of implementation was evident in school-based professional learning.
 Much nodding and questioning and discussion but no discernable evidence of high level implementation.